peteryzhang6/The-Law-of-One/Social Memory Complex/Ra.md

 - When we were no longer able to have appropriate channels through which to enunciate the Law of One, we removed ourselves from the now hypocritical position which we had allowed ourselves to be placed in.
 And other myths, shall we say, other understandings having more to do with polarity and the things of your vibrational complex, again took over in that particular society complex.
 - *hypocritical position*: Can be interpreted as being worshipped as the Sun God.
 # POV of Ra
-1.10: You must understand that the distinction between yourself and others is not visible to us.
+[[Session 1#1.10]]: You must understand that the distinction between yourself and others is not visible to us.
 We do not consider that a separation exists between the consciousness-raising efforts of the distortion which you project as a personality and the distortion which you project as an other-personality.

-Thus, to learn is the same as to teach unless you are not teaching what you are learning, in which case you have done you/they little or no good.
-This understanding should be pondered by your mind/body/spirit complex, as it is a distortion which plays a part in your experiences at this nexus. #learn-teach
-- Group-individuated consciousness is that state of sharing understanding with the other distortions of mind/body/spirit complexes which are within the evident reach of the mind/body/spirit complex individual or group.
-Thus, we are speaking to you and accepting both our distortions and your own in order to enunciate the laws of creation, more especially the Law of One.
-We are not available to many of your peoples, for this is not an easily understood way of communication or type of philosophy.
-However, our very being is hopefully a poignant example of both the necessity and the near-hopelessness of attempting to teach. #learn-teach
-	- *we are speaking to you and accepting both our distortions and your own in order to enunciate the laws of creation*: When we interact with someone we know, we take consideration of their pain and joy and not to do things that will trigger the other person or to cause disharmony.
-For example: the pranks - usually the ones that targets a certain weakness or pain - we play on friends can bring a temporary fun, but it is causing disharmony in the entity receiving this prank.
-- Each of those in this group is striving to use, digest, and diversify the information which we are sending this instrument, into the channels of the mind/body/spirit complex, without distortion.
-The few whom you will illuminate by sharing your light are far more than enough reason for the greatest possible effort.
-[To serve one is to serve all.](One%20Original%20Thought.md) Therefore, we offer the question back to you to state that indeed it is the only activity worth doing: to learn/teach or teach/learn.
-There is nothing else which is of aid in demonstrating the Original Thought except your very being, and the distortions that come from the unexplained, inarticulate, or mystery-clad being are many.
-Thus, to attempt to discern and weave your way through as many group mind/body/spirit distortions as possible among your peoples in the course of your teaching is a very good effort to make.
-We can speak no more valiantly of your desire to serve. #learn-teach
+[[Session 3#3.6]]: This only will suffice for we cannot plumb the depths of the distortion complexes which infect your peoples.
 # Historical Backgrounds of Ra with Planet Earth
 [[Session 2#2.2]]